nsip/lesson-planner-prototype/README.md

 # Lesson Planner Prototype

+*** DEPRECATED (RETIRED) ***

+*This repository is obsolete and retired (archived).
+This is an unmantained repository.
+In particular, note that it is not being updated with security patches, including those for any dependent libraries.*

 NOTE: This is experimental and proof-of-concept code

 This demonstration code brings together the functionality of https://github.com/nsip/curriculum-align and https://github.com/nsip/resource-align, to demonstrate how a lesson plan authoring system can incorporate suggestions of related curriculum statements and resources.